paulsilvap/rl_taxi_tkinter/README.md

-# Gridworld Environment for Electric Taxi
+# Simulation Environment for Electric Taxi Management
 This environment uses Tkinter to render the GUI and it is meant for testing different reinforcement learning algorithms.

 ## Installation